 Setup is used to configure the system.
 It includes setting all of the limits, user parameters, user-defined units of measure, remote interface and system setup.
-On the RUSKA 7250SYS, the User and Limits screens are separate for each channel and must be set up independently.
-The Units, Remote, and System screens are identical in each channel.
-Any changes made in one channel immediate affects the other channel.

 Figure 4-10.
-Menu | Setup - Menu
+Menu I Setup - Menu

-Menu | Setup - Limits
+Menu | Setup-Limits

-The Menu | Setup | Limits menu is used to setup all of the limits in the system.
+The Menu $\mid$ Setup $\mid$ Limits menu is used to setup all of the limits in the system.
 The pressure limits can be used to protect the device-under-test (DUT) from overpressure.
-All limits are defined separately for each channel.
-Press the [Mode] key to switch between two pressure channels.
-The Access code is common and is used for both channels.

 Figure 4-11.
-Menu | Setup | Limits - Menu
+Menu I Setup I Limits - Menu